-There are a number of variations to this song, probably the most well known of Bonnie Prince Charlies soldiers were captured in Carlisle after the abortive rising of 1745.
+There are a number of variations to this song, probably the most well known Scottish song after 'auld lang syne'.

+The song was apparantly written by a young soldier to his sweetheart.
+Two of Bonnie Prince Charlies soldiers were captured in Carlisle after the abortive rising of 1745.
 One wrote the song, the other was released and took it back to Scotland to give to his colleagues sweetheart.
 The low road refers to the soldiers impending death and the path of his spirit, whilst the high road is either the sign of hope for which he sacrificed his life, or the actual road back to Scotland over the high rugged hills.
+Hence, his spirit would return via the low road and be back in Scotland first.
+Visit Celtic Folk page on MotoLyrics.com, to get more lyrics and videos.
+MotoLyrics.com | Lyrics, music videos, artist biographies, releases and more.